DEIB-GECO/GMQL-WEB/README.md

 # GMQL-WEB [![Build Status](https://travis-ci.org/DEIB-GECO/GMQL-WEB.svg?branch=master)](https://travis-ci.org/DEIB-GECO/GMQL-WEB)

-[GMQL-WEB] project is designed and implemented for make [GMQL] project publicly available and easy to use by biologist and bioinformations.
+[GMQL-WEB] project is designed and implemented for make [GMQL] project publicly available and easy to use by biologists and bioinformaticians.

 Please visit [GMQL-WEB wiki] page for further information.